Employer of Record in South Africa

 • The employees ordinary working days and work hours

-• The employee’s wage rate and method of calculating wages
+• The employees wage rate and method of calculating wages

-Working hours in South Africa
+Working Hours in South Africa

 Overtime in South Africa

-In South African employment, employers aren't obliged to provide overtime pay, but there's a safeguard: if an employee exceeds 40 hours per week, their average pay for that period must meet the National Minimum Wage.
 Employment contracts usually specify overtime rates and calculations for transparency, promoting fair and mutually beneficial working relationships in line with South African employment norms.

-Navigating Key Aspects of Payroll in South Africa
+Payroll Management in South Africa

 Fiscal Year in South Africa